 Parties and political foundations in Germany

-Go to this portal to find out more about the programs and the issues of all the political parties and their factions currently representing the citizens of Germany.
-From here, one click will also take you to the websites of any foundations you may be interested in.
+Go to this portals to find out more about the programs and the issues of all the political parties and their factions currently representing the citizens of Germany.
+With just one click you can also access the pages of the party-affiliated foundations.

 In the west since 1980, in the east since 1990, and presenting a united front since 1992: the Green Party (BÜNDNIS 90/DIE GRÜNEN) emerged from West German nature conservation lists and dissident groups in the German Democratic Republic at the time when the regime had already begun to disintegrate.